GeorgeGkas/MVC-Blog/README.md

 ----------
  - dependences.php ( under config )

-In this file the only you want to change is the `$_Title` variable that holds the title of each page.
+Change the `$_Title` variable according to your preference.
+This will be the main title of the blog.

 ## Admin & Members accounts

 The project uses many-accounts relationship.
-This means that there is only one admin account which can edit-delete all the other members posts as well to write his/her own.
-All the other accounts are personal and can manipulate only their posts.
+There is one admin account which can edit the posts of all the other members.

 ### Members